 move studio are hosting daily virtual classes priced at £6 each.
 From Slow Flow to Full-Body workouts and everything in between.
 You can view their full timetable here.

 ànimo yoga are also offering online lessons.
 And they have an introduction offer – 14 days unlimited live stream classes for £25.
+They are also organising a number of online masterclasses in meditation and reiki workshops.
+Their shop, which offers many calming gifts, will be doing click and collect on Tuesday’s and Thursday’s between 11am and 1pm.
+This month they are premiering a new pilates class for beginners to be streamed online.
 Go to their website for their schedule and more information.

 Bee Fit Pilates